antn-rh/GA-WDI-Project-4-Travelbucket/README.md

 ### About the project

 Travelbucket is a single-page application designed for organizing trips!
 It is a way to build your itineraries from the ground up using APIs like Google Calendar, Google Maps, and Yelp.
-Whether it's flight and lodging information, landmarks, attractions, restaurants, or notes about your travel destination, users can store them all in their travelbuckets.
+Whether it's flight and lodging information, landmarks, attractions, restaurants, or notes about your travel destination, users can store them all in their Travelbuckets.

 ### MVP